 Launched by the Zannier Hotels Group, the owners as Omaanda which we included on our Openings list in 2018, Sonop will be an exclusive lodge made up of only ten guest tents, created in the style of an early explorer’s camp.
 With a restaurant, spa and swimming pool, Sonop Namibia will ensure a sense of a blissful retreat after a day spent exploring the stunning landscape.

 Website: Sonop Lodge.
-Opening: Summer 2019.
+Opening: July 2019.
 Images © Zannier Hotels

 6Six Senses Krabey Island, Cambodia